PagerDuty/python-pagerduty/sphinx/source/user_guide.rst

 `requests.Response`_ objects when they run out of retries.
 Higher-level functions that require a success status response, i.e.
 :attr:`pagerduty.RestApiV2Client.list_all` and
-:attr:`pagerduty.EventsApiV2Client.trigger`, will raise exceptions that include the response object when they encounter error status responses, but only after the configured retry limits are reached in the underlying HTTP request methods.
+:attr:`pagerduty.EventsApiV2Client.trigger`, will raise instances of :class:`pagerduty.HttpError`, but only after the configured retry limits are reached in the underlying HTTP request methods.

 **Example:**